The best hotels in Bodrum

 Kempinski Barbaros Bay in Gerenkuyu sits in a sweet spot at $160-240/night.
 It has the feel and facilities of a proper luxury property without the Aman price tag.
 The overwater spa platform is legitimately special and the hillside pool setup is something you don't see at this price elsewhere on the peninsula.
 Book a Superior Sea View room and the upgrade pays for itself on day one.

-Bodrum's best neighborhoods
+Bodrum's best hotel regions

 Bodrum is not one place.
 It's a peninsula with a dozen distinct bays, each with a totally different crowd and price tag.
 Start with Bodrum Town if it's your first visit.
 Branch out to Turkbuku or Bitez once you know what you're doing.